dhocker/athomeled/README.md

     do-at-end

+### Do-For-N
+The Do-For-N statement executes a script block a given number of times.
+The script block is the set of statements between the Do-For-N statement and its corresponding Do-For-N-End statement.
+This is the equivalent of the common programming statement "for i in range(N)" or "for i = 0 to N".

+    do-for-n 24
+        # script block statements
+    do-for-n-end

+The argument is the number of times the loop is to execute (24 in the above example).

+Do-For-N statements **may be nested**.

+### Do-For-N-End
+The Do-For-N-End statement is the foot of the Do-For-N loop.

+    do-for-n-end

 ### Do-For
 The Do-For statement executes a script block for a given period of time.
 The script block is the set of statements between the Do-For statement and its corresponding Do-For-End statement.